umccr/beacon-skanwal/README.md

 - Peformance comparison between serverless abd traditional beacons
 - Try loading more data into the serverless beacon
 - Create some (interesting and meaningful) queries
+- Is providing a referenceBases mandatory?
+I get an error, when not specifying
+	- That's an issue as it won't then be possible to write queries like are there any SNVs FROM this position TO this one.